Kapendev/parin/README.md

 ### Is Parin a raylib wrapper?

-No. Raylib is just the current backend.
+No. Raylib is the current backend.
 A custom backend may be added in the future, but it's not a priority.

 ### What are Parin's priorities?